-Despite these long-term efforts, the disruption to our nation’s prosperity and welfare caused by natural hazards continues to escalate (2017 was the most costly year for insured losses on record).
+Despite these long-term efforts, the disruption to our nation’s prosperity and welfare caused by natural hazards continues to escalate.
+Insured losses due to natural disasters in the United States in 2016 totaled $23.8 billion, more than the $16.1 billion total for 2015.
+Severe thunderstorms losses, at $14 billion, accounted for about 60 percent of the 2016 insured losses.
+In the first none months, 2017 was already the most costly year for insured losses on record with direct insured property losses from catastrophes striking the United States between $36 billion and $40 billion.
 The root problem is that society is trapped in a recurring cycle of endure-and-recover.
 Humans have grown accustomed to accepting that infrastructure will fail, even at below its design level.
-The proposed idea rejects this assumed reality, positing that the architecture, civil engineering, and construction field are primed for a major reimagining with broad input from non-engineering fields such as the computer, social, and physical sciences.
+The proposed idea rejects this assumed reality, positing that the architecture, civil engineering, and construction field are primed for a major reimagining with broad input from other technologies such as the advanced computing, additive manufacturing, bio-inspired engineering, robotics, as well as social, and physical sciences.

 This endeavor will introduce research questions across multiple themes.
 First, the current philosophy for rational design must evolve from satisfying a set of minimum code requirements to a multi-objective optimization framework that provisions today’s rules as unrelaxable constraints in the design problem.
 Second, the new framework must be interpretable by both human and machine to accommodate interaction with AI design agents and autonomous systems that automate construction.
 Third, we must approach construction like advanced manufacturing.
 Today, robotics and autonomous systems represents a small fraction of the construction market, but it is poised to explode in the next two decades.
 By virtue of its mission, NSF is uniquely positioned to create the fundamental knowledge that proves autonomous, connected systems can construct engineered systems at architectural scales.
 Fourth, harnessing the proposed integration of humans and automation presents new challenges for human oversight.
 Intensive computation cannot supplant our responsibility for ethical decision-making and equitable regulatory compliance.
+Fifth, accelerating research through international networks of collaboration.
+These networks of networks already established will amplify connections and leverage resources to accelerate advancement of the frontiers of science and engineering.

 Why does it matter?
 What scientific discoveries, innovations, and desired societal outcomes might result from investment in this area?
 (3000 characters)

 Why does it matter?
 Our society interchangeably associates weather and geological events such as earthquakes, hurricanes, floods and tornadoes with natural catastrophe.
 Recent events such as Hurricane Michael, the Joplin Tornado, and the Northridge Earthquake have instilled upon us a sense of inevitability that infrastructure and lifelines will fail or lose function.
 Currently, hazard resistant construction is feasible from an engineering perspective, but scalability to a community level is heavily constrained by the costs associated with the current inefficiencies in our human-heavy approach to design and construction of individual structures and interdependent systems.
-Absent the proposed integration of modern automation, AI and optimization within a new approach, the growth of hazard prone communities will continue unabated, in a manner inconsistent with risk, accelerating both vulnerability and the public perception that solutions to the loss-rebuild cycle are unattainable.
+Absent the proposed multi-nation integration of modern automation, AI and optimization within a new approach, the growth of hazard prone communities will continue unabated, in a manner inconsistent with risk, accelerating both vulnerability and the public perception that solutions to the loss-rebuild cycle are unattainable.